Follow Us On Facebook!

-Documents and stories About driving school models:
+Documents and stories about driving school models:

 Many of the items on display are from European Driver’s Schools.
 Early driving schools in Europe taught car owners and/or chauffeurs how to work on their automobiles, as well as how to drive them.
 This was originally accomplished on actual vehicles, even though it was messy, uncomfortable and less than ideal.
 In the late 1930s, Emil Hohm, an Opel dealer in Germany, developed the first instructional models which could clearly demonstrate the function of the motor vehicle.
 The German military made extensive use of instruction models during World War II.